Snake-Edition/P32-FW/README.md

 ### Configuring E-steps

-New in v1.0.7: This can now be done using Prusa's own "Experimental Settings" menu, which is shown by default as a menu item next to "Snake Settings" in this firmware.
+New in v1.0.7: This can now be done using Prusa's own "Experimental Settings" menu.

-### Configuring Hotend Fan Speed

-The Prusa firmware limits the hotend fan speed to 38% because a happy user is a user with an underperforming but quiet machine.
-The fan is capable of running at much higher RPMs.
-There are a few reasons you might want to do this:

-- Reduce heat creep.
-- Print higher temperature filaments.
-- Change the fan to one which requires full voltage, e.g. a Noctua.

-This menu option allows you to set the hotend fan speed anywhere from 50% to 100%, in 10% steps.
-The setting is automatically saved to EEPROM and restored on boot.

 ### Configuring Skew Compensation